 Links to Harmful Practices

-The puzzle piece is closely linked to organizations and therapeutic practices that many autistic advocates oppose.
+The puzzle piece is also closely linked to organizations and practices that many autistic advocates oppose.
 Applied Behavior Analysis (ABA) is one example.
-ABA has been widely criticized for attempting to modify autistic behaviors to fit neurotypical standards, often using methods that autistic individuals find harmful.
+ABA has faced wide criticism for trying to change autistic behaviors to fit neurotypical standards.
+Many autistic individuals find these methods harmful.

-Because of this association, many autistic people view the puzzle piece as a symbol of suppressing autistic traits rather than embracing them.
+Because of this link, many autistic people view the puzzle piece as a symbol of suppressing autistic traits rather than embracing them.

 The Push for Inclusive Symbols

 In response, many in the autistic community have adopted alternative symbols.
-The infinity symbol, often depicted in rainbow colors, has become a widely embraced alternative.
+The infinity symbol, often shown in rainbow colors, has become a widely embraced choice.

 The infinity symbol represents: